jverhoeven/pyzmqrpc/readme.md

         server.stop()
         server.join()

+## New since 1.5.0 - Per socket heartbeats
+In order to detect silently disconnected SUB sockets (network failures or otherwise), it is now possible to (optionally) define a heartbeat timeout per SUB socket.
+Updated example:

+        server = ZmqRpcServerThread(
+            zmq_sub_connect_addresses=[("tcp://localhost:30000", 60)],
+            rpc_functions={"test_method": test_method},
+            username="test",
+            password="test")

+Per SUB socket address a tuple can be specified that holds the address as the first element and the heartbeat timeout as the second.
+Note that that the responsibility to send an heartbeat

 # Available standard proxies
 A number of already provided proxies are available:
 * REQ to REQ by means of ZmqProxySub2ReqThread